 As often as the trumpet sounds he snorts, 'Aha!'
-He smells the battle afar off, the thunder of the contains, and the shouting the thunder of the captains, and the shouting.
+He smells the battle afar off, the thunder of the captains, and the shouting.

-- "Is it by your wisdom that the hawk soars, and stretches her wings toward the south? - Is it at your command that the eagle mounts up, and makes his nest on high? - On the cliff he dwells and makes his home, on the point of the cliff and the stronghold. - From there he spies out the prey.
+- "Is it by your wisdom that the hawk soars, and stretches her wings towards the south? - Is it at your command that the eagle mounts up, and makes his nest on high? - On the cliff he dwells and makes his home, on the point of the cliff and the stronghold. - From there he spies out the prey.
 His eyes see it afar off. - His young ones also suck up blood.
 Where the slain are, there he is."